 - tangent or tanθ= Perpendicular/Base= Opposite/Adjacent.

-The reciprocal of sin, cos, and cot can also have names and it’s obvious they are also trigonometric ratios.
-Those are as follows:
+The reciprocal of sin, cos, and tan can also have names.
+Also, it’s obvious that they are trigonometric ratios.
+They are as follows:

 Trigonometric Ratios Table